Ben3dek/bened3k-psac/README.md

     --branch main
     ```

-5. check if flux is running in the cluster
+5. Check if flux is running in the cluster
     ```sh
     kubectl get pods -n <your-namespace>
     ```